oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/a-introduction/introduction.md

  You'll learn how to:
  * Use Oracle Cloud Infrastructure (OCI) Database Management to monitor the MySQL HeatWave databases
- * Use Ops Insights for capacity planning & SQL Insights
+ * Use Ops Insights for Capacity Planning & SQL Insights
  * Use Logging Analytics to collect and analyze application logs

 Estimated Time: 60 minutes